billthefarmer/blog/blog/content/post/2017-09-05-adding-a-calendar-event.md

     {
         Log.d(TAG, "Event insert complete " + uri);
     }

 ```

 All the `AsyncQueryHandler` asynchronous methods include an integer
 and an `Object` in the argument list which are passed to the
 `onComplete()` methods.
-This is useful for passing parameters to be
+This is useful for passing on parameters to be
 used later.

 ```shell
 09-05 15:47:19.228 28492 28492 D QueryHandler: Event insert start
 09-05 15:47:19.992 28492 28492 D QueryHandler: Event insert complete content://com.android.calendar/events/84

 ```

 Android takes a while to add the event as can be seen from the log.